go101/go101/pages/generics/555-type-constraints-and-parameters.md

 }
 ```

-As of Go 1.20, type satisfactions are used to verify whether or not a value type
+As of Go 1.20, type satisfactions are used to verify whether or not an ordinary value type
 can be used as a type argument of an instantiation of a generic type/function.
 Please read the next chapter for details.